Monday, July 18, 2011

 Directions

 Preheat oven to 400 degrees, placing rack in the lower middle of oven.
-In a medium bowl, blend the dry ingredients.
-Using a box grater, grate the frozen butter into the flour mixture.
+In a medium bowl, blend dry ingredients.
+Using a box grater, grate frozen butter into flour mixture.
 Crumble butter into dry ingredients with your fingers.
 It should resemble coarse meal when you are done working it in.
-Stir in currants.

 Place on a lightly floured surface and roll or pat into rectangle about 1/4 inch thick.
 If making sweet scones, brush with milk and sprinkle with sugar, then cut with a small circular biscuit cutter or cut into small squares.
 Place on a parchment lined baking sheet.